wholder/Cheetah3DParser/README.md

  ```
   java -jar Cheetah3DParser.jar -con <filename>
   ```
 By default, Cheetah3DParser does not display the raw data bytes for data it is able to decode into things like a list of vertices.
-However, adding the "`-hex`" switch will force Cheetah3DParser to display data this as a series of hex bytes printed before the decoded values.
+However, adding the "`-hex`" switch will force Cheetah3DParser to display data this as a series of hex bytes printed before the decoded values (note: the examples of decoded data blocks shown later in this file were printed with the "`-hex`" switch enabled in order to show how the data is decoded from the bytes.)
 For example:
  ```
   java -jar Cheetah3DParser.jar -hex <filename>
   ```
 One technique I used in analyzing Cheetah3D files, was to save a version of a `.jas` file with a minor change, decode it and the unchanged `.jas` file using Cheetah3DParser and then use a text compile compare program, such as BBEdit, to show the differences between the two decoded files.
 However, some `.jas` files, such as those that contain Material definitions, include numeric "id" values that can vary between the two files you're trying to compare.
-However, adding the "-sid" (suppress id) switch will cause Cheetah3DParser to supress printing these values, which makes it much easier to compare the files.
+However, adding the "`-sid`" (suppress id) switch will cause Cheetah3DParser to supress printing these values, which makes it much easier to compare the files.
 For example:
  ```
   java -jar Cheetah3DParser.jar -sid <filename>
   ```